-The Company's key risks consist of insurance risks i.e., longevity, mortality, morbidity, and persistency, and market risks, i.e., interest rates, currency, and credit spreads.
+The Company's key risks consist of insurance risks i.e., longevity, mortality, morbidity, and persistency, market risks, i.e., interest rates, currency, and credit spreads, and operational risk.
+They company is also exposed to counterparty risk, liquidity risk, and group risk.

-As at 31 December 2022 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
-The protection business consists of mortality and morbidity risks written in North America, UK and Ireland, and the Singapore and Korea branches, as well as protection reinsurance of both retail insurance products and insurance provided through large superannuation funds (group insurance) written in Australia.
-The longevity business comprises both longevity swap and asset backed longevity risk transfer business, mainly in the UK.
+As at 31 December 2023 the Company's in-force portfolio consisted of protection reinsurance and retrocession business and longevity reinsurance business.
+The protection business consists of mortality and morbidity risks written in North America, UK and Ireland via RIBM's UK branch, and across Asia via RIBM's Singapore and Korea branches, as well as protection reinsurance of both retail insurance products and insurance provided through large superannuation funds (group insurance) written in Australia.
+The longevity business comprises both longevity swap and funded reinsurance business, mainly in the UK.

-In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity) being written.
+In line with the Company's Risk Strategy, this primarily results in preferred insurance risks (longevity, mortality and morbidity, as well as investment credit (spreads) risk for the funded reinsurance business) being written.
 Insurance business is subject to risk appetites and limits set out in the Division Insurance Risk Policy.